Probate Timeline California: A Step-by-Step Guide

 If someone files an objection to the petition at the hearing, the judge may continue the hearing to a later date.
 Contested appointments can delay the process by several weeks to several months.
 Understanding what an executor does first helps petitioners prepare for this stage.

-Months 2-3: Notice to Creditors and Asset Marshaling
+Months 2-3: Notifying Creditors and Gathering Assets

 Once appointed, the executor must immediately begin two parallel tracks: notifying creditors and gathering estate assets.